dapr/docs/daprdocs/content/en/concepts/security-concept.md

 When a new Dapr sidecar initializes, it first checks if mTLS is enabled.
 If it is, an ECDSA private key and certificate signing request are generated and sent to Sentry via a gRPC interface.
 The communication between the Dapr sidecar and Sentry is authenticated using the trust chain cert, which is injected into each Dapr instance by the Dapr Sidecar Injector system service.

-In a Kubernetes cluster, the secret that holds the root certificates is scoped to the namespace in which the Dapr components are deployed and is only accessible by the Dapr system pods.

-Dapr also supports strong identities when deployed on Kubernetes, relying on a pod's Service Account token which is sent as part of the certificate signing request (CSR) to Sentry.

 By default, a workload cert is valid for 24 hours and the clock skew is set to 15 minutes.

+#### Configuring mTLS
 Mutual TLS can be turned off/on by editing the default configuration that is deployed with Dapr via the `spec.mtls.enabled` field.

 This can be done for both Kubernetes and self-hosted modes.
 Details for how to do this can be found [here]({{< ref mtls.md >}}).

-### mTLS self hosted
+#### mTLS in self hosted mode
-The diagram below shows how the Sentry system service issues certificates for applications based on the root/issuer certificate that is provided by an operator or generated by the Sentry service as stored in a file
+The diagram below shows how the Sentry system service issues certificates for applications based on the root/issuer certificate that is provided by an operator or generated by the Sentry service as stored in a file.

 <img src="/images/security-mTLS-sentry-selfhosted.png" width=1000>

-### mTLS in Kubernetes
+#### mTLS in Kubernetes mode
+In a Kubernetes cluster, the secret that holds the root certificates is scoped to the namespace in which the Dapr components are deployed and is only accessible by the Dapr control plane system pods.

+Dapr also supports strong identities when deployed on Kubernetes, relying on a pod's Service Account token which is sent as part of the certificate signing request (CSR) to Sentry.

 The diagram below shows how the Sentry system service issues certificates for applications based on the root/issuer certificate that is provided by an operator or generated by the Sentry service and stored as a Kubernetes secret

 <img src="/images/security-mTLS-sentry-kubernetes.png" width=1000>

+### Preventing IP addresses to a Dapr instance

+To prevent Dapr side cars from being called on any IP address especially in production environments such as Kubernetes, Dapr restricts its listening IP addresses to only local host.
+See the [dapr-listen-addresses](https://docs.dapr.io/reference/arguments-annotations-overview/) setting if there are other addresses you need to enable.

-## Sidecar to system services communication
+## Dapr to control plane communication

-In addition to automatic mTLS between Dapr sidecars, Dapr offers mandatory mTLS between the Dapr sidecar and the Dapr system services, namely the Sentry service (Certificate Authority), Placement service (actor placement) and the Kubernetes Operator.
+In addition to automatic mTLS between Dapr sidecars, Dapr offers mandatory mTLS between the Dapr sidecar and the Dapr control plane system services, namely the Sentry service (a Certificate Authority), the Placement service (actor placement) and the Kubernetes Operator service.

 When mTLS is enabled, Sentry writes the root and issuer certificates to a Kubernetes secret that is scoped to the namespace where the control plane is installed.
 In self-hosted mode, Sentry writes the certificates to a configurable file system path.